 Intelligent, Active, Protective yet not aggressive, Loyal, Great with kids

-The Saint Berxer might sound like the name of an exotic purebred dog, but this mixed breed is actually the offspring of the Saint Bernard and the Boxer.
-This is a large hybrid dog that can weigh up to 120 pounds when full grown.
-But though their size can be intimidating, their loving nature quickly warms people up to their big hearts and playful spirits.
+The Saint Berxer might sound like the name of an exotic purebred dog, but this mixed breed is the offspring of the Saint Bernard and the Boxer.
+This is a large hybrid dog that can weigh up to 120 pounds when fully grown.
+Although their size can be intimidating, their loving nature quickly warms people up to their big hearts and playful spirits.

-This St Bernard Boxer Mix are gentle giants that love hanging out with children in the yard all day.
-They have thick coats, so they’re sensitive in the sun and tend to enjoy lounging in shady spaces when it’s especially hot outside.
-This mixed breed makes a great guard dog, but owners don’t have to worry about any aggression.
+The St Bernard Boxer loves hanging out with children in the yard all day.
+They have thick coats and are vulnerable to overheating in hot weather, but they enjoy lounging in shady spaces when it’s especially hot outside.
+They make a great guard dog, but owners don’t have to worry about aggression.

-If you’re thinking about owning a Saint Berxer of your own, you should know that this mixed breed tends to drool a lot — so be prepared to clean up after them inside the house.
-Read on to learn everything else you need to know about this powerful yet affectionate large dog breed.
+If you’re thinking about owning a Saint Berxer, you should know that they drool a lot, and you must be prepared to clean up the puddles in your home.
+Read on to learn everything else you need to know about this powerful yet affectionate large canine.

 1. They Don’t Necessarily Like the Snow

-Saint Bernards may be well known for effectively traversing the snow, but their Saint Berxer offspring don’t always share the same enthusiasm for snowy places.
-Their coats aren’t quite as thick and long as their Saint Bernard parent, so they can’t handle extremely cold conditions very well.
+Saint Bernards may be well known for traversing the snow, but their Saint Berxer offspring don’t always share the same enthusiasm for snowy places.
+Their coats aren’t quite as thick and long as their Saint Bernard parent, so they can’t handle icy conditions very well.

 2. They Don’t Always Like the Sun

-Saint Berxers love spending time outside when the weather is warm and beautiful, but they can overheat when spending long periods of time in direct sunlight.
-They need a nice tree to lay under or they should have an open opportunity to head indoors when they feel the need.
+Saint Berxers love spending time outside when the weather is warm and beautiful, but they can overheat when spending long periods in direct sunlight.
+They need a tree or shelter to lay under, or they should have an opportunity to head indoors when needed.

 3. They Sometimes Act Like Little Dogs

-This mixed dog breed has its independent side, but it also likes to display i’s gentle side as often as possible.
-So, owners aren’t usually surprised when their huge Saint Berxer tries to cuddle up in their lap just like a Chihuahua might do.
+The Saint Berxer has an independent side, but they also like to display their gentle side as often as possible.
+So, owners aren’t usually surprised when their huge Saint Berxer tries to cuddle up in their lap just like a Chihuahua.

 Temperament & Intelligence of the Saint Berxer 🧠

-The Saint Berxer is no angel, but it certainly tries to be.
-Unlike some other large breed dogs, this mixed breed tends to be more loving and affectionate than it is stubborn and independent.
-This dog makes it a priority to protect their family members, but they are never aggressive in social situations unless a clear and serious threat has been detected.
+The Saint Berxer is no angel, but they certainly try to be.
+Unlike other large breed dogs, they are more loving and affectionate than stubborn and independent.
+They make it a priority to protect their family members, but they are never aggressive in social situations unless a clear and serious threat has been detected.

-With some socialization, the Saint Berxer will warm up to strangers quickly even if they are a little suspect at first.
-And although Saint Berxers are alert and can effectively work as a watchdog, they don’t like to be left alone for any length of time.
-Owners should make sure that someone is home to be with them throughout the day or consider hiring a pet sitter or walker a few times a week.
+With socialization, the Saint Berxer will warm up to strangers quickly, even if they are a little suspect at first.
+Although Saint Berxers are alert and can effectively work as a watchdog, they don’t like to be left alone for any length of time.
+Owners should ensure that someone is home to be with them throughout the day or consider hiring a pet sitter or walker a few times a week.

 Are These Dogs Good for Families? 🏡

-These mixed breed dogs are great with kids and adults alike, but they are not right for every family out there that is looking for a new dog.
-Families that live in apartments may want to opt for a dog with lower energy levels.
-Those who don’t have fenced yards to rely on might consider adopting a smaller dog that doesn’t mind spending their days inside instead.
-But families with kids of all ages, big hearts, houses, fenced yards, and plenty of time for walking and playing would make perfect mates for the Saint Berxer.
+Saint Berxers get along well with kids and adults, but they are unsuitable for every family.
+Families that live in apartments and those who don’t have fenced yards might consider adopting a smaller dog that doesn’t mind spending their days inside instead.
+However, families with fenced-in yards and plenty of time for walking and playing make the perfect companions for the Saint Berxer.

 Does This Breed Get Along with Other Pets? 🐶 😽